spotlessmind1975/minirpg/docs/monsters.md

 ![Elk](monster_elk.jpg)

 The elk or wapiti (Cervus canadensis) is one of the largest species within the deer family, Cervidae, and one of the largest terrestrial mammals.
-This animal should not be confused with the still larger Alces alces, known as the moose in America, but as the "elk" in British English and in reference to populations in Eurasia.

 Elk range in forest and forest-edge habitat, feeding on grasses, plants, leaves, and bark.
 Male elk have large antlers which are shed each year.
 Males also engage in ritualized mating behaviors during the rut, including posturing, antler wrestling (sparring), and bugling, a loud series of vocalizations that establishes dominance over other males and attracts females.

 *This article uses material from the Wikipedia article <a href="https://en.wikipedia.org/wiki/Elk">Elk</a>, which is released under the <a href="https://creativecommons.org/licenses/by-sa/3.0/">Creative Commons Attribution-Share-Alike License 3.0</a>.*